 - Have I put on the new man who is created in righteousness and true holiness?

 - Am I following Jesus?

 A Glimpse of the Future

-Revelation 14:1 & 5 depicts these 144,000 after they have triumphantly completed their task and—in all probability—sealed their testimony with their lifeblood.
-With the names of the Father and of the Son written on their foreheads, they are worshiping God with a song that sounds like the roar of rushing waters and like a loud peal of thunder⁴ —a song that no one else could learn.
+Revelation 14:1–5 depicts these 144,000 after they have triumphantly completed their task and—in all probability—sealed their testimony with their lifeblood.
+With the names of the Father and the Son written on their foreheads, they are worshiping God with a song that sounds like the roar of rushing waters and like a loud peal of thunder (Revelation 14:2, NIV)—a song that no one else could learn.

 What kind of people are they?
 Their character is clearly delineated: they are sexually pure; in their mouth is no guile; they are without fault.
 How have they attained to such a faultless character?
 There is one simple answer: they follow the Lamb wherever He goes.
 Does that inspire you—as it inspires me—with a longing to follow Jesus more closely?